-(NOTE: The non-Emperor "Clans" are not Clans pers se, but all the rules for "Clan alignment" apply to them, and the rules will refer to them as "Clans" for consistency with Emperor Edition terminology.)
+(NOTE: The non-Ivory "Clans" are not Clans pers se, but all the rules for "Clan Alignment" apply to them, and these rules will refer to them as "Clans" for consistency with Ivory Edition terminology.)

 The following are all the Clans that can be played in the Legacy Format:

 Other Clans (keywords on Personalities that match these Clans are Clan Alignment keywords)

 -Spirit (Note: The only Spirit Stronghold is not legal for play in the Legacy Format)